s-r-engineer/s-r-engineer.github.io/cv.markdown

 ## Education

 * Consistently learning something new.
 The latest being Rust and Pulumi.
 * Completed multiple courses on the best coding learning platform [hexlet.io](https://ru.hexlet.io/).
+Got into 100 best (70something) in 2017 and still in first thousand.
 * Formal degree - Bachelor in  Financial management.
 * Continuously hacking various equipment to explore and enhance its functionality.
 * Learning through building my personal projects.